krito-and-the-stoker/americas/concepts/Roadmap/Dialogue Editor.md

 - Object
 - Function
 ### Functions
-- dialog: no parameters, starts the definition of a dialog
+- dialog: no parameters, starts the definition of a new dialog
 - template: defines a reusable template
 - repeat: will repeat a block of code for every item in a given list
 - if: will only show a block
 - answer: renders an option to choose as an answer
 - icon: display an icon
 - table, space: creates a table with space in-between the items
+- same-line: Starting a line with a same-line function prevents creation of a line break
+- new-line: Creates a new line
 ### Settings
 - name: Every dialog needs a name so it is clear when to show it
 - format: choose from a list of pre-formatted options: default, wide, fullscreen